jasonjg/jasonjg/README.md

 ## Hi! 👋  Welcome to my GitHub profile.
 I'm Jason.
 Nice to meet you.
 ## About Me:
 - I'm more analytical than artistic, but I love creating things.
-I found that coding allows me to combine these two parts of me.
+I found that coding combines these two parts of me.
 - I'm not currently working in a development role, but hope to be soon.
 - In my off time I enjoy camping, twiddling synthesizer knobs, and an occasional video game.
 ## Languages and Technologies